Anthony DiNozzo: Character creation and casting

 On another occasion, Bellisario stated, "I can't say enough about Michael Weatherly...He started out on NCIS [playing] a character who was just very unlikable to some women because he was just such a chauvinist, and he has gradually over the [seasons] changed—taken his character and softened it."

 Weatherly said that he had initially been reluctant to join a JAG spin-off and explained, "But I went and had this dinner with Don Bellisario in Australia and his personality, his storytelling and his presence and everything kind of won me over."
 He later commented, "I got very lucky with Don Bellisario.
 He directed two of the first three episodes, and he really pushed me to try things and experiment and some of the wacky comedy came out of that.
 And it was kind of unexpected and I didn't really know what I was going to find."

-At another point, Weatherly said, "It's kind of fun to play a total dinosaur in terms of sexual politics...The shallow end of the philosophical pool is obviously where Tony paddles around."
+At another point, Weatherly said, "It's kind of fun to play a total dinosaur in terms of sexual politics...
+The shallow end of the philosophical pool is obviously where Tony paddles around."
 In the same interview, actress Cote de Pablo (who portrays character Ziva David) added, "There's something deeper about that character.
 We always talk about the superficial element and the things that make us laugh.
 But he wouldn't be doing what he does if he wasn't really good at it.
-It's a complex character, and that's why people love it."
+He's a complex character, and that's why people love him."

-Weatherly directed the 2011 episode "One Last Score" and the 2013 episode "Seek".
+Weatherly directed his own performance of the character in the 2011 episode "One Last Score" and the 2013 episode "Seek".
+In 2016, the character was written out of the series due to Weatherly having tired of the grind of production, stating that he felt "like a circle that had gone all the way around and I really felt happy with the resolution of character and my time on the show".